lopezrj/lopezrj.github.io/_posts/2021-11-02-exploratory-factor-analysis.markdown

 tags: [r, data science]
 ---

 Factor analysis is a statistical method used to search for some unobserved variables called factors from observed variables called factors.
-There ar two variations: exploratory factor analysis (EFA) and confirmatory factor analysis (CFA).
+There are two variations: exploratory factor analysis (EFA) and confirmatory factor analysis (CFA).

 We will review the preliminary steps to factor analysis including examining the data and the assumptions required for factor analysis and how to determine the number of factors to retain.